peterkuma/ml-clouds-2021/README.md

 Options (ann train):

   night: VALUE          Train for nighttime only.
 One of: true or false.
 Default: false.
-  exclude_night: VALUE  Exclude nighttime samples.
-One of: true or false.
-Default: true.
-  nclasses: VALUE       Number of cloud types.
-One of: 4, 10, 27.
-Default: 4.
   exclude: { LAT1 LAT2 LON1 LON2 }
       Exclude samples with pixels in a region bounded by given latitude and longitude.
 Default: none.
   nsamples: VALUE       Maximum number of samples to use for the training per day.
 Default: 20.

-Options (ann apply):
+Options:

+  exclude_night: VALUE  Exclude nighttime samples.
+One of: true or false.
+Default: true.
   nclasses: VALUE  Number of cloud types.
 One of: 4, 10, 27.
 Default: 4.

 Examples: